moazmaksod/sro-cms/README.md

-## About iSRO Portal
+## About iSRO CMS v2

-iSRO Portal is A free and open-source project for the MMORPG SilkroadR Online (iSRO) Server files
+iSRO CMS v2 is A free and open-source project for the MMORPG Silkroad Online (iSRO & vSRO) Server files

-- More Dynamic.
+Whats new?-:
+- Supporting iSRO and vSRO files.
+- very clean & 300% faster
+- everything cached, no direct requests with your game dbs
+- more rankings added
+- fixed blue stats & iSRO wheeld items
+- job info added
-- Edit anything whatever from admin panel.
+- new admin panel from scratch
-- Everything cached.
+- supporting dark mode
-- supporting theme mode and all Languages.
+- supporting all Languages
-- Less Database requests.
+- supporting custom themes

 ## Documentation Link